ZGoriely/Weather/README.md

 This project uses [gradle](https://gradle.org).

-To build execute the command:
+To build execute the command, navigate to the project root directory, Weather, and type:

 ```
 gradle build